resoluteworks/invirt/docs/docs/overview/introduction.md

 ## Why Http4k
 While http4k hasn't been designed exclusively for web applications, it provides the essential scaffolding for developing them.
-Http4k makes the most of language capabilities in Kotlin, and allows us to move away from the annotation-heavy MVC frameworks available today on the JVM.
+Http4k makes the most of Kotlin's capabilities, and allows us to move away from the annotation-heavy MVC frameworks available today on the JVM.

 Http4k provides native support for wiring various [templating engines](https://www.http4k.org/guide/reference/templating/) which Invirt leverages throughout the framework.
-We add a few conveniences here and there, but the existing http4k wiring for template rendering is more than sufficient for most applications.
+We add a few conveniences here and there, but the existing http4k templating support is more than sufficient for most applications, and doesn't need reinventing.

 Last, but not least, http4k has a very good startup time compared to other JVM frameworks in this space.